NasalDaemon/Static-DI/docs/trait-syntax.md

     complex(T t, U&& u, Int i, auto a, std::same_as<double> auto d) -> std::same_as<double>
 }

-// If requirements on the trait types need to be enforced trait Trait2 [Types: T]
+// If requirements on the trait types need to be enforced, use annotations.
+// NB: Without annotations, the type names are implementation-defined,
+// and so should not be used inside the trait. trait Trait2 [T = Types]
 {
     type Int
-    // equivalent to:
+    // does not need the annotation - equivalent to:
     // requires typename T::Int

-    // Can add extra constraint to Int (using name specified after `Types:`) requires std::integral<typename T::Int>
+    // Can add extra constraint to Int (using name specified in annotation) requires std::integral<typename T::Int>
 }

-// If requirements on the root types need to be enforced trait Trait3 [Root: R]
+// If requirements on the root types need to be enforced trait Trait3 [R = Root]
 {
     root Int
-    // equivalent to:
+    // does not need the annotation - equivalent to:
     // requires typename R::Int

-    // Can add extra constraint to Int (using name specified after `Root:`) requires std::integral<typename R::Int>
+    // Can add extra constraint to Int (using name specified in annotation) requires std::integral<typename R::Int>
 }

-// It is not necessary to rename Types or Root trait Trait4 [Types, Root]
+// It is not necessary to give Types or Root alternative names in the annotation trait Trait4 [Types, Root]
 {
     requires std::integral<typename Types::Int>